noman-land/relike-utils/README.md

     const reLikeUtils = new ReLikeUtils();
     ```

-    Upon instantiation, `ReLikeUtils` will automatically connect to whatever `currentProdiver` it sees.
+    Upon instantiation, `ReLikeUtils` will automatically connect to whatever `currentProvider` it sees.
 An override is possible inside the config object.
 Please see below.

     It will also start listening for `LikeEvent`s.
 Every time someone likes or dislikes something on ReLike an event is fired.
 A callback can be provided to receive these events.
 Please see below.